jeffhammond/blog/Finnish_Nonalcoholic_Beer.md

-# Jeff rates Finnish non-alcohoic beer
+# Jeff rates Finnish non-alcoholic beer

 I do not consume ethanol, but I like beer.
 These are my notes on this topic, from the perspective of a resident of Finland.